janetoderinde/Danny-s-Diner/README.md

 Question 10:In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customers A and B have at the end of January?

-Solution: A new table: points was created here.
+Solution: A new table of points was created here.
 Calculated order date minus join date to get the difference in days.
 With the CASE() WHEN and THEN functions, I got to multiply points accordingly.
-Finally, the EXTRACT function for the month of January.
+Finally, the EXTRACT function for January.

 ```SQL
 SELECT customer_id, SUM(total_points)